focus-editor/focus/LOG.md

 - Use SIMD for syntax highlighting
 - remove_crlf_in_place - optimise a bit

-- Drop a folder into the editor to add it to workspace

-- File management:
-    - Create new files:
-        - Ctrl + N to create a new buffer ( ctrl-shift-N to create in another pane )
-            - Check if we have any non-file buffers with nothing in them first, to avoid creating a million buffers
-            - If there's an empty buffer already, just switch to it
-        - If a buffer has no name, use the first N non-whitespace characters
-        - Ctrl + S to open a save file dialog
 - File context menu:
     - Rename file
     - Delete file
     - Close file?

 - When adding a directory to workspace, the check for parent directory is NOT RELIABLE.
 Paths are case-sensitive on Linux
     - Also, what if we add a parent dir to a dir already in the project - what would be the expected behaviour?
 Delete the child dir?
 Keep it and dedup the files?